SheveleffRoman/nodejs2024Q1-service/README.md

 ```
 docker compose --env-file .env -f docker-compose.dev.yml up -d
 ```
-or right click in vs code on docker-compose.dev.yml file and `Compose Up`
+or download Docker extension for VS CODE and right click on docker-compose.dev.yml file and `Compose Up`

 and then manually type command